expo/expo/docs/pages/modules/overview.md

 - Config Plugins
 -->

-## Setup
+## Create a new module

-To create a new Expo module from scratch, run `npx create-expo-module`.<br/>
+To create a new Expo module from scratch, run `npx create-expo-module`.

-In case you just want to use something from Expo Modules API in your existing React Native library (yes, you can!), follow the steps below.
+## Use the Expo Modules API in an existing React Native library

+You may want to use the Expo Modules API in existing React Native libraries, for example with [AppDelegate Subscribers](./appdelegate-subscribers.md) you can hook into `AppDelegate` methods without requiring developers to copy any code over to their own `AppDelegate`.
+This is particularly useful to add seamless support for Expo managed projects to a library.
+The following steps will set up your existing React Native library to have access to the Expo Modules API.

 ### 1. Initialize the module config

 Create the [module config](module-config) **expo-module.config.json** file just near your **package.json** and start from the empty object `{}` in there.
 We will fill it in later to enable specific features. <br/>

-### 2. Add the `expo-modules-core` dependency
+### 2. Add the `expo-modules-core` native dependency

 Add `expo-modules-core` as a dependency in your podspec and **build.gradle** files.<br/>